Skyride Busch Gardens Tampa Bay: The Best Way to Get Around the Park

 Starting Your Journey

 You can go to Cheetah Hunt station to begin your journey.
-Just look for the huge Skyride sign nearby and you’ll know exactly where to go!
+Just look for the huge SkyRide sign nearby and you’ll know exactly where to go!

 Busch Gardens Tampa Cheetah Hunt Entrance next to Skyride Busch Gardens Tampa Bay entrance.

-Cheetah Hunt Entrance right next to the Skyride Entrance
+Cheetah Hunt Entrance right next to the SkyRide Entrance

 After following the direction and a bit of wandering you will come to the loading platform.

-Once the door is shut, you are off!
 Get ready to see the large variety of animals who call Busch Gardens home on one side.

 Busch Gardens Tampa Nyala